 A JWT is represented as a sequence of URL-safe parts separated by period ('.') characters.
 Each part contains a base64url encoded value.
-The number of parts in the JWT is dependent upon the representation of the resulting JWS or JWE.
+The number of parts in the JWT is dependent upon the representation of the resulting JWS or JWE object using the JWS Compact Serialization or the JWE Compact Serialization.